logseq/docs/db-version.md

 Property choices allow a property to only have one of the defined choices.
 Only the property types `Text`, `Url` and `Number` support this.
 From the [configuration dropdown](#configure-a-property), a property choice can be added, deleted and edited to have a required value, an optional description and an optional icon.
 Drag the choices up and down to order how they appear.
 For a good example of choices see the `Status` property.
 A property with property choices can be used with [repeated nodes](#repeated-tasks-and-nodes).

 If a property has already been used, it is possible to convert it to use choices.
 After clicking `Add choice`, a panel displays to convert all existing property values to choices.
 If a property is using choices, it is possible to stop using choices by deleting them from the property.
 Caution: deleting a choice from a property also currently deletes the choice from all blocks it is used.

+Property choices can be scoped to a tag.
+To do this, go to a tag's page, click on a property in `Tag Properties`, click on its `Available choices` and create or edit the choices.
+Create a choice from this context to scope it to only show up for this tag.
+Edit a choice and from its three dots menu, select `Hide for #X` to hide the choice for tag X. Scoping property choices by tags is useful to offer different choices depending on the tag.
+For example, say we have the tag `#MyTask` with the `Status` property.
+Tag-scoped property choices allows us to hide built-in Status choices for `#MyTask` and create a couple `#MyTask` choices without altering the `Status` choices for the built-in `#Task`.

 ### Property Default Values